header-banner-crispr-1.jpg

 Yes, there is a difference between CRISPR and Cas9: CRISPR allows bacteria to ‘record’ viruses they are exposed to.
 They basically keep a diary of all the viruses that have attack them by including a part of the intruding DNA in their own, passing their diary onto the next generation of bacteria.

-Cas9 is an enzyme that destroys the intruding DNA, once the virus has invaded the bacteria.
+Cas9 is an enzyme that destroys the intruding DNA once the virus has invaded the bacteria.
 It is paired together with RNA, which acts as a sort of ‘map’, guiding Cas9 to the right spot.
-Cas9 is able to recognize the virus DNA, because RNA copies a short sequence of the attacking virus’ DNA, which draws Cas9’s attention to the right place.3,4
+Cas9 can recognize the virus DNA, because RNA copies a short sequence of the attacking virus’ DNA, which draws Cas9’s attention to the right place.3,4

 Cas9 then acts as ‘scissors’, cutting out the virus DNA at that exact point 4,5, rendering the virus useless.
 2,3